An Amino Terminal Phosphorylation Motif Regulates Intranuclear Compartmentalization Of Olig2 In Neural Progenitor Cells

 Digital Object Identifier (DOI)

 Meijer, Dimphna H.; Sun, Yu; Liu, Tao; Kane, Michael F.; Alberta, John A.; Adelmant, Guillaume; Kupp, Robert; Marto, Jarrod A.; Rowitch, David H.; Nakatani, Yoshihiro; Stiles, Charles D.; and Mehta, Shwetal, "An Amino Terminal Phosphorylation Motif Regulates Intranuclear Compartmentalization Of Olig2 In Neural Progenitor Cells" (2014).
-Neurobiology.
+Translational Neuroscience.
 291.